Team

 Hyunyoung Lee, Simons Summer Research Scholar, 2025, Columbus Academy, OH

 Laura Zhang, High school intern, 2023, 2024, Great Neck South High, NY.
-Accepted to MIT
+Now at MIT

 Cayden Miu, High school intern, 2024, Jericho High, NY